mongodb/docs/meta.style-guide.rst

 MongoDB data:

 - *document* refers to "rows," or records in a MongoDB database.
 Potential confusion with "JSON Documents."

+  Do not refer to documents as "objects," because drivers (and MongoDB) do not preserve the order of fields when fetching data.
+If the order of objects matter, use an array.

 - *field* refers to a "key" or "identifier" of data within a MongoDB document.

 - *value* refers to the contents of a *field*.